hgtkhr/RunEcoQoS/README.md

 NORMAL|This is the default priority for all threads and processes on the system.

 ## Requirements
-RunEcoQos is written by Visual Studio C++ 2022.
+RunEcoQoS is written by Visual Studio C++ 2022.
 Therefore, Visual Studio 2022 is required.
 Also, please install the latest Windows SDK.

 ## How to build and install
 Clone this repository and open `RunEcoQoS.sln`.